 - No income limit and no geographic restrictions

 - This is also a good loan if you do not have a long credit history as non-traditional forms of credit are accepted

 Take Note: Remember that fee we mentioned earlier.
 In exchange for the flexible lending requirements that help you secure the loan and buy a home, you'll be required to pay an up-front mortgage fee and and a monthly mortgage insurance fee, both of which can be included in your monthly mortgage payment.

 Eligible Property Types

-Download your copy at the button below and get started on your first time home buyer adventure.
-Maybe you'll end up leaning towards FHA loans.
+In this 20-page guide you’ll find solutions to problems for first time home buyers with little or no down payment.
+Download your copy at the button below and get started on your first-time home buyer adventure.
+Maybe you'll end up leaning towards an FHA loan.
+Maybe you'll choose a USDA Rural Development loan.
 Maybe it's another option that's right for you.
 The guide below will help you narrow your focus.